Mbialowas10/MovieHubSPR_INT_2025/README.md

 ## 🛠️ Getting Started

-To build and run this project locally:
+To contribute to this project fork this repo then clone a local copy of it.

 1. **Clone the repository**:
    ```bash